 The founding fathers of the country obviously recognised how this diversity would become a problem in the long run if not treated carefully, so after uniting the hundreds of princely states that made up the Raj, the country was transformed into a federation with the states drawn according to the ethnic groups that dominate each part, neatly avoiding the pitfalls befalling those European countries who drew the borders for their former colonies without this in mind.
-These states and territories were also grouped into six regions (Zonal Councils) to foster cooperation among them: North India, West India, South India, East India, Central India and Northeast India.
+These states and territories were also grouped into six regions (Zonal Councils) to foster cooperation among them: North India, West India, Central India, East India, South India and Northeast India.

 Haryana (Green Plains)

 Largest City: Faridabad

 Official languages: Hindi (Punjabi, secondary official)

 Formed out of the British province of East Punjab, for Hindi-speaking Punjabis.
 Known for being mostly farmland, and producing hard headed, practical, down-to-earth types, as well as some pretty fine soldiers.
 The capital, Chandigarh, is used by both Punjab and Haryana, and was designed by the architect Le Corbusier - it's considered in India to be a fine example of town planning, especially in comparison to the disorderly sprawl of most Indian cities.
 The state itself, however, is otherwise unremarkable - which makes it a staple of the ran-away-to-someplace-exciting plots of several movies.